New Mexico: Rail

-There were 2,354 route miles of railroads in the year 2000; this number increased by a few miles with the opening of the Rail Runner's extension to Santa Fe in 2006.
+There were 2,354 route miles of railroads in 2000; this number increased by a few miles with the opening of the Rail Runner's extension to Santa Fe in 2006.
 In addition to local railroads and other tourist lines, the state jointly owns and operates a heritage narrow-gauge steam railroad, the Cumbres and Toltec Scenic Railway, with the state of Colorado since 1970.
 Narrow-gauge railroads once connected many communities in the northern part of the state, from Farmington to Santa Fe.
 No fewer than 100 railroads of various names and lineage have operated in the state at some point.
-New Mexico's rail transportation system reached its height in terms of length following admission as a state; in 1914, eleven railroads operated 3124 route miles.
+New Mexico's rail transportation system peaked in length after it became a U.S. state; in 1914, eleven railroads operated 3,124 route miles.

 Railroad surveyors arrived in New Mexico in the 1850s shortly after it became a U.S. territory.
-The first railroads incorporated in 1869, and the first railway became operational in 1878 with the Atchison, Topeka & Santa Fe Railway (ATSF), which entered via the lucrative and contested Raton Pass.
-The ATSF eventually reached El Paso, Texas in 1881, and with the entry of the Southern Pacific Railroad from the Arizona Territory in 1880, created the nation's second transcontinental railroad, with a junction at Deming.
+The first railroads incorporated in 1869, and the first railway became operational in 1878: the Atchison, Topeka & Santa Fe Railway (ATSF), which entered via the lucrative and contested Raton Pass.
+The ATSF reached El Paso, Texas in 1881, and with the entry of the Southern Pacific Railroad from the Arizona Territory in 1880, created the nation's second transcontinental railroad, with a junction at Deming.
 The Denver & Rio Grande Railway, which generally used narrow gauge equipment in New Mexico, entered the territory from Colorado, beginning service to Española in December 1880.
 These first railroads were built as long-distance corridors; later railroad construction also targeted resource extraction.